 The CIS programme prepares students for the challenges of today's world.

-CIS aims to develop understanding and encourages students to inquire and to think critically and creatively.
+CIS aims to develop understanding and encourages students to enquire and to think critically and creatively.

 The school strives for balance among the disciplines and for balance between classroom and non-classroom learning.